savetier/savetierX-keyboard-layout/README.md

 4) As a passionate gamer I wanted to keep W, A, S, D (for directions) at their place.

+SavetierX is a compromise between usability, adaptability, ergonomy and comfort.

 And this is the result so far:

 ![Level 1](https://raw.githubusercontent.com/savetier/savetier-keyboard-layout/main/savetier_keyb_layout_level1.png)